- Near Eastern Studies

 - Political and Constitutional thought in Iran and Indonesia.

-Künkler is the co-convener of a two-year Oxford-Princeton research cluster on "Traditional authority and transnational religious networks in contemporary Shi‘i Islam,” and co-PI of the "Iran Social Science Data Project" funded by the Social Science Research Council (SSRC).
-From fall 2013 on, she will also lead a research cluster on “Religion and Constitutionalism” at the Institute of Advanced Study, Bielefeld (ZIF).
+Künkler is the co-convener of a two-year Oxford-Princeton research cluster on "Traditional authority and transnational religious networks in contemporary Shi‘i Islam,” and co-PI of the "Iran Social Science Data Portal" funded by the Social Science Research Council (SSRC).
+From Fall 2013 on, she will also lead a research cluster on “Religion and Constitutionalism” at the Institute of Advanced Study, Bielefeld (ZIF).

-She is the Trustee for Princeton University to the American Institute for Iranian Studies (AIIrS), a Member of the Board of the Association for the Study of Persianate Societies (ASPS), and a Member of the MESA Committee on Academic Freedom.
+She is the Trustee for Princeton University to the American Institute for Iranian Studies (AIIrS), a Member of the MESA Committee on Academic Freedom, deputy chair of the Scientific Advisory Council for the Centre for Global Cooperation Research, University of Duisburg, and a former Member of the Board of the Association for the Study of Persianate Societies (ASPS).

 Before joining Princeton, Künkler served as the Deputy Director of the Center for the Study of Democracy, Toleration and Religion (CDTR) at Columbia University, under the directorship of Professor Alfred Stepan.